How School District Boundaries Work on Long Island

 - Limited consolidation over time

-- Strong local control traditions
+- Strong traditions of local control

 How Boundaries Were Originally Created